e-lerniq series

 What will you learn?

-As a result of participating in the adult learning-mental skills course, participants will be able to:
+As a result of participating in the adult learning module, participants will be able to:

 • Understand Bloom’s Taxonomy;